ajtomato/PythonTutorial/README.md

 _pip freeze_ will produce a similar list of the installed packages, but the output uses the format that pip install expects.
 A common convention is to put this list in a _requirements.txt_ file.
 The _requirements.txt_ can then be committed to version control and shipped as part of an application.
 Users can then install all the necessary packages with install -r.

     $ pip install -r requirements.txt

+## 13. What Now?

+## 14. Interactive Input Editing and History Substitution

+## 15. Floating Point Arithmetic: Issues and Limitations